 Through the life of a humble layman named John Brown of Priesthill, this book introduces the next generation to great Christian men and women of the past who sacrificed everything for the glory of God.

-Historian, Rockbridge Baths, Virginia
+Bill Potter, Historian, Rockbridge Baths, Virginia

 This account of John Brown of Priesthill’s martyrdom for his Christian beliefs over three centuries ago in rural Scotland is one that should appeal to young people the world over.
 Whitney Hobson Craig should be congratulated in bringing the tragic tale to life for today’s reader.

-Secretary, Scottish Covenanter Memorial Association, Scotland
+Dane Love, Honorary Secretary, Scottish Covenanter Memorials Association, Scotland

 This book is set in an age of horrific terror.
 It touches the soul and challenges the heart.
 Mrs. Craig has written a compelling account of one of the great unsung heroes of liberty, John Brown.
 Brown’s faith in his loving, sovereign God is presented with power and pathos.
 The author portrays the power of one individual to help bring down tyrants from their thrones.
 She also reveals how the movement of the Covenanters in Scotland played a central role in the elimination of religious and political tyranny throughout Europe.
 For those who want to know how to restore liberty in our time, this book is a must read.
 It will inspire and challenge those who wish to stand for Christ today by renewing their covenants (promises) to God and others.

-Founder and President, World History Institute, Thousand Oaks, California
+Marshall Foster, PhD, Founder and President, World History Institute, Thousand Oaks, California